PhilSorgenfrei/ML_models/README.md

 #### TB_Xray_02
 This notebook attempts detection of TB on X-ray images using various image transformations as well as incorporating a pre-trained image classifier through the tensorflow hub functionality

+#### Understanding model predictions with LIME
+This notebook uses the LIME package to analyze indiviudal predictions of a credit default predictor for small businesses

 #### Tutorial: Hand_written_digts
 This notebook incorporates my notes on the classical hand-written digits classification problem